wasmerio/ate/README.md

 0.*.* - Estimated 1-month of work before enough bugs are solved and the API
         can be fully stabilised
 0.4.0 - Remaining things to do...
-        + Test why the performance is poor when writing remotely and tweak it
-        + Implement logic that will resend partially sent local logs upon restart
+        + Implement logic that will resend partially sent local logs upon restart 0.4.1   Next batch of functionality
+        + Create the ability to create a public file system
+        + Modify AteFS so that it creates nodes in a global file system tree for everyone in the world to see (but not actually have access to) 0.4.2   Another batch this time we are approaching feature completeness
         + AteAuth requires account access rights that also get added to the token
-        + Connect up the 'chmod' commands to real commands in AteAuth 0.4.1   + Create the ability to create a public file system
+        + Connect up the 'chmod' commands to real commands in AteAuth
-        + Modify AteFS so that it creates nodes in a global file system tree for everyone in the world to see (but not actually have access to)
 ```

 ## High Level Design